marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

-To obtain a compressed image of the disk, proceed deactivating the logical volumes and dumping ~40GB from /dev/sda.
+To obtain a compressed image of the disk, the LVs must be first disabled and /dev/sda dumped for around ~40GB from the beginning of the disk: everything else beyond this area is unallocated space and therefore not interesting.

 {% highlight console lineos %}